 The homework assignments are an important part of this course and are weighed heavily.
-Homework must be submitted with a careful and concise write-up of the results.
+Homework must be submitted with a careful and concise write-up of the results (including any necessary mathematical derivations, a description of an algorithm, numerical output organized neatly into a table or graph, and analysis/interpretation of numerical results).
+Any necessary R codes should also be attached, however, a solution to a problem that consists of only R code and output will receive no credit.
 Late homework will NOT be accepted.